UdeS-CoBIUS/TranscriptOrthology/README.md

   -nhxt NHXGENETREE, --nhxgenetree NHXGENETREE
                         NHX gene tree
   -lowb LOWERBOUND, --lowerbound LOWERBOUND
-                        a lower bound for the selection of transcripts RBHs -tsm TSMVALUE, --tsmvalue TSMVALUE
+                        a threshold for the selection of transcripts RBHs -tsm TSMVALUE, --tsmvalue TSMVALUE
                         an integer(1|2|3|4|5|6) that refers to the transcript similarity measure